H3cJP/AntiScam/README.md

 Discord bot code to stop users that are scamming with fake messages of free discord nitro on servers in order to steal users accounts.

 # How to use
-The simplest bot you can create using this repo is just running the AntiScam.py file with python3 (after creating the bot at the discord developers portal and replacing <bot-token> with the token)
+The simplest bot you can create using this repo is just running the AntiScam.py file with python3 (after creating the bot at the discord developers portal and replacing <bot-token> with the token).

 To run the bot, the PyCord module must be installed (on linux, `pip3 install discord.py`).
 More info about how to install discord.py is in their docs: https://discordpy.readthedocs.io/en/stable/intro.html